-Principal Use Agriculture/ Residential 1 Agriculture/ Residential 2 Commercial Commercial - Industrial Industrial Light Industrial Ground Mounted Solar Power Generating Facilities greater than 10 kW {AC} 1 up to 500 kW {AC} that occupy no more than 2 acres and meet the requirements of Section 171- 28.5 [Added 10-27-2011, Art.1] N Y Y Y Y Ground Mounted Solar Power Generating Facilities greater than 500 kW {AC} or occupying more than 2 acres that meet the requirements of Section 171-28.5 [Added 10-27- 2011, Art.1] N SP SP SP SP
+Principal Use Agriculture/ Residential 1 Agriculture/ Residential 2 Commercial Commercial - Industrial Industrial Light Industrial Residential 1 Residential 2 - muusti iai Ground Mounted Solar Power Generating Facilities greater than 10 kW {DC} 1 up to 500 kW {DC} that occupy no more than 2 acres and meet the requirements of Section 171-28.5 [Added 10-27-2011, Art.1] N Y Y Y Y Ground Mounted Solar Power Generating Facilities greater than 500 kW {DC} or occupying more than 2 acres that meet the requirements of Section 171-28.5 [Added 10-27-2011, Art.1] N SP SP SP SP

-1 Ground Mounted Solar Power Generating facilities of $10kW{AC}$ or less which are an accessory use to a residential or non-residential use are allowed "by right".
+1 Ground Mounted Solar Power Generating facilities of 10kW{DC} or less which are an accessory use to a residential or non-residential use are allowed "by right".
 Roof mounted solar power generating facilities are allowed "by-right".
 [Added 10-27-2011, Art.
 1]